 Here is my review of tours currently available.
 Your experiences, comments and suggestions are invited.

-The best bang for your buck is provided by G Adventures.
-They are experts in nature adventure travel, running hundreds of tours each year.
-If you register for the trip, it goes!
+The best bang for your buck is provided Explora Latin America.
+If you’re flying all the way to Mexico, why not get a real feel for the country?
+10 days including THREE monarch sanctuaries.
 They provide a detailed itinerary, and excellent customer service.
 Friends of mine took this tour and loved every minute of it.
-How can G Tours do it for so much less than all the others?
+How can Explora do it for so much less than all the others?
 First of all, there is one guide who does it all.
 He/she is local, so has a relationship with all the providers.
 Your meal isn’t being served quickly enough?
 No problem, your guide will go to the back to see what’s going on.
-For some trips, public transportation is used.
+For some parts of the trip, public transportation is used.
 Not only do you travel with the locals, but you won’t believe how comfortable the buses are.
 Some even have internet!
-Ten days!
-4 departure dates, 3 monarch reserves. $ 1699 Canadian includes just about everything except meals and flight. https://www.gadventures.com/trips/mexico-monarch-butterfly-trail/3455/
+Breakfasts are included.
+Meals are cheap and fun in Mexico; you’ll love choosing your own.
+Small group!
+Just 12, max. https://www.exploralatinamerica.com.mx/monarch-butterflies/?fbclid=IwAR1fUe_SsDCkwOZfU0H_h7q2AX8Ns1_K8I5kySR-aoFGjfNP2VvTb9YgTZ0

 Holbrook Travel has extensive experience in nature adventure travel.
 Author and founder of Brenda’s Butterfly Habitat, Brenda Dziedzic has traveled with this group several times.
-Like many others, she likes the science part of the experience, explained by lepidopterist Dr. Thomas Emmel, at after dinner presentations.
+Like many others, she likes the science part of the experience, explained by a lepidopterist, at after dinner presentations.
 You’ll see the world famous pyramids as well. $ US 1775 includes 5 days, two sanctuaries, listed meals, airport transfers, and admissions.
-Their popular tours fill up quickly, so check the website often to see when the 2019 dates are posted.
+Their popular tours fill up quickly, so check the website often to see when the 2020 dates are posted.
 See the detailed 2018 itinerary here: https://secure.holbrooktravel.com/S/Lisa/2018/Fairn-Mexico%20Monarch/DD%20AE%20NH%20MX%2018-%20Mystical%20Migration%20.pdf

 If you are looking for a quickie I would highly recommend Monarch Sister Schools.
 You’ll get to see the world renowned pyramids, the best monarch sanctuary, and two Mexican schools, all in a long weekend!
 Another highlight is the guided tour of MSS partner Alternare’s Sustainable Agricultural Training.
 It’s a training center where people learn conservation and agriculture so they don’t need to cut the forest!
 All meals and admissions are included for $US 995.
 Check the link for the full itinerary. http://www.monarchsisterschools.org/travel-to-monarch-country/ Extensions available.